 The Kennel Club of Philadelphia

-The Kennel Club of Philadelphia’s two benched, all-breed dog shows are held this year on Saturday, November 16 and Sunday, November 17, 2013.
+The Kennel Club of Philadelphia’s two benched, all-breed dog shows are held on Saturday, November 18 and Sunday, November 19, 2017.
 The shows, sanctioned by The American Kennel Club, will help raise money for a variety of canine-related causes.
 Prior beneficiaries of The Kennel Club of Philadelphia include The University of Pennsylvania’s School of Veterinary Medicine.

 See AKC sanctioned Breed, Group, and Best In Show judging and top agility dogs in the ring each day.
 Saturday is The National Dog Show, Presented by Purina, to be broadcast nationwide on Thanksgiving Day by NBC.
 Sunday’s show offers enhanced athletic dog exhibitions plus family-friendly activities and hands-on fun.

 A Rich History